A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Carboxylic acids are organic compounds characterized by the presence of a carboxyl group (COOH) or its derivatives, such as esters, amides, and anhydrides.
-These compounds play an essential role in various natural processes and are widely used in industries, including pharmaceuticals, food, and cosmetics.
+Carboxylic acids are organic compounds characterized by the presence of a carboxyl group (-COOH).
+Their derivatives include esters, amides, and anhydrides.
+These compounds are essential in various natural processes and find widespread use in pharmaceuticals, food, and cosmetics industries.

 Basic Concepts